jcamel2/jcamel2.github.io/README.md

-# Welcome to My GitHub Portfolio! 👋
+# Welcome to JC's GitHub Portfolio! 👋

-Hi there!
-I'm **Jordan Camel**, a passionate [Your Profession or Title] with a focus on [Your Area of Expertise].
-Welcome to my GitHub portfolio where I showcase my projects, collaborations, and contributions.
+Hello, my name is **Jordan Camel**>.
+I'm a passionate engineeer with a focus on the software side of computer science.
+Here is my GitHub portfolio where I showcase my projects, collaborations, and contributions.
+Lots of work to go but I am determined to do it!

 ---

 ## 🔭 Projects

-Here are some of the cool projects I've worked on:
+Here are some interesting projects I've worked on:

 ### 1. [Project Title 1](https://github.com/yourusername/project1)
 - **Description**: Brief description of the project.